google/zetasql/docs/time-series-functions.md

     a date bucket.
 A [single interval][interval-single] with [date parts][interval-parts] is supported.
 +   `bucket_origin_date`: A `DATE` value that represents a point in time.
 All buckets expand left and right from this point.
-If this argument is not set, `1950-01-01` is used by default.
+If this argument isn't set, `1950-01-01` is used by default.

 **Return type**